Apply to the Program

 Application Process | Admission into the Program | Program Progression

 Because the dental hygiene program receives more applications than available positions, it is necessary to employ strict selection procedures so that those applicants who are deemed best qualified to succeed may be selected.
-The program will select 20 students.
-Selection of new students is based on a student’s grade point average, prerequisites completed, the date of receipt of application, and other criteria as noted on the program application materials.
-It is the applicant’s responsibility to seek current information and to see that her/his file is complete.
+It is the applicant's responsibility to seek current information and to see that his/her file is complete.
+The program will select 18 students.
 To apply to the program, students must complete the following steps:

 Completion of/or substantial progress in completing, all required prerequisites

 as outlined in the program application.
-All must be completed with a “C” or higher by Dec.
-16, 2012.
+All must be completed with a “C” or higher by December of the year that you apply.